 We’re so glad you are thinking of worshiping with us.
 Whether this is your first time in an Episcopal church, or you’ve been speaking the language of the Book of Common Prayer since childhood, we welcome you.
-When you arrive, we hope you’ll talk with an usher or a member of the clergy, and sign our guest book so we can be in touch.
+When you arrive, we hope you’ll talk with a parishioner or a member of the clergy.
+We invite you to leave some contact information if you wish, so we can be in touch.
 We also invite you to join us for refreshments after each service.

 How we worship: